replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/01-intro/assignment.md

 🐚 Get started
 ===============

-In this track we are going to use several tabs so let's review how we will use each one:
+In this lab we are going to use several tabs so let's review how we will use each one:

 * **Dev**: This tab provides access to our dev environment.
 Here we already installed the `Replicated` and `KOTS` command lines for your convenience.
-* **K3S-VM**: This tab contains access to the VM hosting our K3s cluster, which we will use as our dev cluster.
 * **Vendor**: This tab launches a browser to https://vendor.replicated.com which is the Vendor Portal.
 We will use this to get our Application Slug, API token and license file.
+* **Cluster**: This tab contains access to the VM hosting our K3s cluster, which we will use as our dev cluster.
-* **Admin Console**: This tab is not visible in this challenge but will be later in this track.
+* **Admin Console**: This tab is not visible in this step but will be later in this lab.
 The Admin Console will be used to install our sample application that we will iterate on.
-* **Code Editor**: This tab is not visible in this challenge but will be later in this track.
-The Code Editor will be used to create a new deployment manifest later in the track.
+* **Code Editor**: This tab is not visible in this step but will be later in this lab.
+The Code Editor will be used to create a new deployment manifest later in the lab.

 ## Checking your Environment